Why is fundraising important?

 Fertilizer Sale Resources

-Here is our calendar for the Fall 2019
+Here is our calendar for the Spring 2020 sale.

 Scout families purchase gift cards through the Troop and in return the troop makes a percentage of the total value of the gift card purchase.
 Gift cards are available for just about every retailer known.
 To learn more about how to sign up, visit our: